Seedlings in raised bed

 As mentioned in my Small Gardens Can Make a Big Difference post, I completely changed directions with my garden this year.
 I built my first raised bed not thinking we’d actually get it set up in time for this year’s garden, but we did.

-I decided to use cedar because it is naturally rot-resistant, and I hope it will last a little longer than pine.
-I also did not want treated lumber because I have concerns about growing food in treated lumber.
+I decided to use cedar because it is a naturally rot-resistant wood and it is known to repel pests.
+My hope is that it will last a little longer than pine.
+I did not want pressure-treated lumber because I have concerns about growing food in treated lumber.
 While I have read that treated lumber can be safely used these days, I opted for untreated cedar deck boards.
-You can build a raised bed more cheaply with cedar fence pickets, but the cedar deck boards are a thicker piece of wood – again, I am hoping it will last a little longer.

 Tools Needed